-- 1. Site is reasonably large.
-Protecting the two large live oak trees and building will create site layout problems, reduces buildable area and land value - 2.
-The development would be greatly enhanced if it includes the property to the right of the site which is being underutilzed
+- 1. The site is reasonably large.
+Protecting the two large live oak trees and the building will create site layout problems, reduces buildable area and land value - 2.
+The development would be greatly enhanced if it includes the property to the right of the site which is being underutilized